Format and Author Choice

-Editors may invite additional reviewers to comment on specific parts of a manuscript, such as a methodological or statistical technique.
+Editors may invite additional reviewers to comment on specific parts of a manuscript, such as a methodology, statistics, compliance with reporting guidelines, or quality of references and citations.
 Reviewers may recommend that an editor invite a specialist reviewer at any point by contacting the editor.

 Open Peer Review

 The full peer review report, the editorial decision letter, previous versions, and reviewer identities (if unsigned) all remain confidential.
-Manuscripts are not made available for public commenting.
+Manuscripts are not made available for public commenting prior to publication.